ammar-hup/100-days-of-code/log.md

 **Thoughts:** I'm feeling so happy case I finished my first project in (oop) at c++ and ready to continue .

+### from day 5 to day 25

+**My Progress :** starting solving problems in codeforces and goin to a global contests.

+**Thoughts:** I'm feeling so excited while solving problems and i'll do my best .

+### from day 25 to day 42

+**My Progress :** Continue solving problems in codeforces and get rank and take a break cause my exams.

+**Thoughts:** I'm feeling so excited ,i'll continue in the challenge tell the end and i'll do my best .